viniciussoaresti/whativelearned/programmingLanguages/javascript.md

 JS's a language that has first-class functions.

 That is, functions can be treated as any other variable, as described on [MDN](https://developer.mozilla.org/pt-BR/docs/Glossary/First-class_Function).
-Thus, beign able to be manipulated as an argument, returned by other funtions, and assigned to another variable.
+Thus, being able to be manipulated as an argument, returned by other functions, and assigned to another variable.

 ### Closure: